Sampling using Adaptive Regenerative Processes

 Algorithm \ref{algo:adaptive_restore} describes the method.
 Three Poisson processes, one homogenous and two inhomogeneous, are simulated in parallel.
 Here, the process is generated for a fixed number of tours, though another condition such as the number of samples or simulation time could equally be used.

-Figure \ref{fig:cabmr_uvg} shows the path of an Adaptive Restore process with $\pi \equiv \mathcal{N}(0,1), \mu_0 \equiv \mathcal{N}(2,1)$ and $a=10$.
+Figure \ref{fig:cabmr_uvg} shows the path of an adaptive Restore process with $\pi \equiv \mathcal{N}(0,1), \mu_0 \equiv \mathcal{N}(2,1)$ and $a=10$.
 The regeneration rate $\pkap$ encourages the process to drift to towards the origin, where the target distribution is centred.
 To allow convergence of the process, one might want to only record output after some \emph{burn-in} time $b$.

-Note that for Adaptive Restore, one can't straightforwardly apply the method described in \ref{sec:est_norm_const} in order to estimate the normalizing constant $Z$.
+Note that for adaptive Restore, one can not straightforwardly apply the method described in \ref{sec:est_norm_const} in order to estimate the normalizing constant $Z$.
 This is because we do not explicitly set constant $\tilde{C}$ and hence cannot use equation \eqref{eq:Z_monte_carlo_est}.